-It has been a while friends, and I am sorry.
 I was mad at the world.
 No one in particular, or at some level, I was angry at God.
 My faith, my foundation, and my life shaken to the core the day my mom passed away on December 15, 2019.
-The anger I had inside… Continue reading The Bipolar Writer Has Been Gone, and I am Sorry
+The anger I had inside of me made it impossible to write a single blog post.

 What I need most is support from the mental illness community.
 When my grandfather passed, it destroyed me, and I was close to my grandfather and even closer to my mom, she is the only reason.
 The Bipolar Writer and my pen name James Edgar Skye exists, why I am who I’ve become, it was my mom.